 The next topic of Google Reminders vs. Tasks is to see what reminder options we have.
 Both apps come with the same type of information.
 You can add:

 - date and time

 Both do not offer location-based reminders, but you can add details while creating a task in the Tasks app.

 With Google Reminders, a user can sync their calendar to other devices.

 Google Tasks contrarily can significantly benefit a team.
 A team leader can update their group’s tasks in real-time.

 Related: Trello vs. Evernote

-There is an application called GQueues that allows a user to connect with the Google account and create a team, and include new members.
+An application called GQueues allows a user to connect with the Google account, create a team, and include new members.
 They have the option to import a list sent to them to the Google Tasks as they work.